rushork/slippy_peak/README.md

 - ChatGPT for advice with building the class structure
 - https://github.com/icsharpcode/ILSpy/releases to figure out how peak works :grin:
 - https://www.imdb.com/title/tt37472799/ for the icon

-## Disclaimer:
-- Not sure how well it works in multiplayer.
+- @glarmer for assistance with getting it to work on multiplayer